Greenhouse gas emissions

 -

-We have followed the Government's guidance on how to measure and report greenhouse gas emissions.
-We used the 2020 conversion factors to calculate the figures.
+We have followed the Government’s Guidance on how to measure and report greenhouse gas emissions along with the Greenhouse Gas Protocol.
+We used the 2024 conversion factors to calculate the figures.

 - Organisational boundary